 Of course, for the Muscle Energy Technique this assumes:

 The alternating passive mobilization, active contraction mechanism of MET brings a distinct advantage over pure passive facet or joint glide or high-velocity manipulation.
-And self-mobilizing through exercise alone, whether strengthening routines aimed at “weak” musculature or stretching programs for shortened tissues, tends to leap over the very structures most in need of mobilization; the body is very adept at protecting its primary dysfunctions, once established, and dictates compensatory routes to movement.
+And self-mobilizing through exercise alone, whether strengthening routines aimed at “weak” musculature or stretching programs for shortened tissues, tends to leap over the very structures most in need of mobilization; the body is very adept at protecting its primary dysfunctions, which once established, dictate compensatory routes to movement.

 Since MET combines both passive and active mobilization cycles, and focuses precisely at these primary restrictions, it offers an efficiency and synergy difficult to achieve by other individual methods.